 What is a Tax Levy?

-By definition, a levy is a legal seizure of your assets or property in order to repay or satisfy a debt.
-While traditional levies require a collection agency to obtain a court order to move forward with levying debt, the IRS has the power to authorize levies to collect delinquent tax debt itself.
+By definition, a levy is a legal seizure of your assets or property in order to repay or satisfy an unpaid liability.
+While traditional levies require a collection agency to obtain a court order to move forward with a levy, the IRS has the power to authorize levies to collect delinquent tax balance itself.

 Any property or asset can have a levy, including your house, car, boat, bank account, wages, retirement accounts, bank accounts, rental income, cash loan value of a life insurance policy, or any other asset.
-The IRS can freeze a bank account, seize property, and otherwise take ownership of any assets to fulfill your debt, other than a list of exempt assets.
+The IRS can freeze a bank account, seize property, and otherwise take ownership of any assets to fulfill an unpaid tax bill, other than a list of exempt assets.

 When Will the IRS Issue a Levy?